Shrine of St Caillín

 The Shrine of St Caillín is a metal cumdach (a book-shaped shrine) built before 1536 to hold and protect the 15th century Book of Fenagh manuscript.

 It has been described as "something of a specialist in the production of battle talismans" and according to legend, in his lifetime commissioned a number of battle standards, including this shrine.
 There is some doubt as to if the shrine was intended as a cumdach, given that it is smaller than the manuscript.

 Description

-The shrine consists of an oak box overlain with die-stamped gilt brass ornaments on a sliver frame.
+The shrine consists of an oak box overlain with die-stamped gilt brass ornaments on a silver frame.
 The decorations consist of abstract insular art patterns as well the depiction of a number of human figures.